 Westminster is a sewer

-At times like these the the ruling party, probably Tory again after the election, (otherwise known as Ukip heavy) creates a diversion.
-A small war in some far-flung land is a tried and tested idea to whip up hysterical patriotism and call upon all sections of society to unite under one flag.
-Consequently, we should expect a Tory MP to advocate we send troops to die in yet another small arid country to ‘stop terrorism’ ignoring, of course, we are terrorists killing innocent women and children there by drones, and doing so in tandem with the USA.
+I trust SNPs are never tasked with approving a small war somewhere led by England.
+A small war in some far-flung land is a tried and tested way of whipping up hysterical patriotism.
+Consequently, expect a Tory MP to advocate we send troops to die in an arid desert to ‘stop terrorism’ ignoring, of course, we are terrorists killing innocent women and children there by drones, and doing so in tandem with the USA.

-Next revelation to come will be how a phalanx of SNP MPs will prove only a pebble in a pond of 650 Westminster MPs.
-Every time an SNP MP stands up to speak they – that is Scotland – should expect to get booed, jeered, ridiculed, and generally spat upon.
+Next revelation is how a happy band of SNP MPs prove almost useless in a cesspit of 650 English, Welsh and DUP MPs.
+Every time an SNP MP stands up to speak they should expect to get booed, jeered, ridiculed, and generally spat upon.

 If an SNP MP has the audacity to put forward a Bill it is sure to be voted down, or talked out of time.
 Guaranteed.

-Our MPs shall do their level best to put forward Scotland’s needs nobly and courageously, and still get mugged.
-They shall be called amateurs.
-Some will say it is an exercise we must undertake to show how much Westminster does nor care about Scotland’s health, as if 300 years of showing how much it does not care is not enough.
+Our MPs shall do their best to put forward Scotland’s needs nobly and courageously, and get mugged.
+Some will say it is an exercise we must undertake to show how much Westminster doesn’t care about Scotland’s health, as if 300 years of showing how little it cares is not example enough.

-MP ‘hopeful’ and top UK insurgent, Alex Salmond, and SNP’s new leader and First Minister, Nicola Sturgeon, warn Tories they will get no mercy, and Labour that they will hold their ear to the bacon slicer.
-That assumes, rashly, (pun intended) Labour is in power ever again, it being Tory-Lite.
+Alex Salmond and SNP’s First Minister, Nicola Sturgeon warn Tories they will get no mercy, and Labour that they will hold their ear to the bacon slicer, assuming rashly, (pun intended) Labour is in power ever again, it being Tory-Lite.

-Like USA Republicans who prefer their country in chaos to Democrat rule, Labour would rather see Scotland laid low than shake hands with the Devil.
-What other reason did their MPs have to ‘punch the air with glee’ on hearing the Royal Bank of Scotland was in serious trouble?
-Hence, if any Labour MP votes with the SNP it will be by sheer error of walking into the wrong lobby.
+Like US Republicans who prefer their country in chaos to Democrat rule, Labour would rather see Scotland laid low than shake hands with the Devil.

-In a timely article the respected journalist Neal Ascherson reminds readers of the perils of independence parties dabbling in the murky politics of Westminster for whatever noble reason or cause.
-He uses Ireland’s march to independence as his guide.
-Ascherson writes well about Ireland’s self-inflicted delays and disappointments on the road to independence as a comparison with Scotland, at times turning in on itself in the face of British obduracy to the extent Irish nationalists and republicans pushed aside radical thinkers.
-If unconvinced by my modest attempts at caution people should listen to his wise counsel, or at least take time to study Ireland’s path to independence.
+Ireland’s self-inflicted delays and disappointments on the road to independence are a good comparison with Scotland, at times turning in on itself in the face of British obduracy, to the extent Irish nationalists and republicans pushed aside radical thinkers.
+We should all take time to study Ireland’s path to independence.

-Does anybody with half a brain really believe the ruling party at Westminster will never undermine SNP popularity by blocking or withdrawing investment from Scotland?
+Does anybody with half a brain really believe the ruling party at Westminster will not try to undermine SNP’s mandate by blocking or withdrawing investment from Scotland?

-Unprincipled MPs cause swathes of merry England to think the arrival of the SNP is the invasion of the Martians.
-The Conservatives and members of the House of Lords regard the arrival of the ‘Nats’ as akin to commies owning Fortnum and Mason.
-“They wish to break up the United Kingdom” is the startled cry, sometimes spoken of as ‘our’ country, meaning all of the UK is theirs, Greater England.
+Conservatives and members of the House of Lords regard the arrival of the ‘Nats’ as akin to commies owning Fortnum and Mason.
+“They wish to break up the United Kingdom” is their cry, sometimes spoken of as ‘our’ country, meaning all of the UK is theirs.

-At some point the SNP will compromise its principles.
-It has to trade to get concessions for Scotland.
+At some point the SNP has to trade to get concessions for Scotland.
 Inevitably they will find themselves facing a Bill they would normally vote against stuck under their nose for support, the reward some gain or other for Scotland.
-It is as inevitable as the one nail in the street gutter finding your car’s tyre.
-When trading happens it weakens the SNP’s claim to be uncompromising.
+It is as certain as that one nail in the street gutter finding your car’s tyre.

 From political party to runt